Table of contents

 Python is the Future

-I think the major draws for Python are that it has a good data science ecosystem, and syntax which at a first glance seems simple.
+away.
 I’ve spent some time with the language over the years, but I wouldn’t say I truly know it.
-Yet somehow I can’t shake this feeling that most people who recommend Python haven’t gone beyond the surface level.
+Yet somehow I can’t shake this feeling that people are too quick to recommend Python, and that they haven’t gone beyond the surface level.
 Because given my experience with it, I could never recommend it with a straight face to anyone for production.

 Package Management is a Nightmare

-Well just pip install numpy and you’re good to go!
+and you’re good to go!

 No.